Academic Regulations for the College of Education

 The superintendent of public instruction may refuse to grant or renew a teaching certificate or a state board approval for failure or ineligibility of the applicant to meet the criteria for the applicable certification or state board approval.

 Additional criminal history checks may be required at the discretion of the College.
-A criminal history check, by name, without fingerprints may be accessed for a fee rom the State of Michigan.
+A criminal history check is completed for a fee paid by the student.

 Applications for graduate degrees, graduate certificates and the Education Specialist Certificate must be made not later than the fourth week of classes for the semester in which degree or certificate requirements are to be completed.
 Graduation deadline dates for the semester in which candidates are completing doctoral (Ed.D. and Ph.D.) degree requirements are established and posted online by the Graduate School.